Do you get to pick your family?

 And then this past week, I was in New Jersey with daughter Summer, son-in-law Josh, and the six grands.

-Family gathering times are essential, critical, significant.
+Family gathering times are critical.
 Because there’s no guarantee we’ll be together again — life is that uncertain.

 There’s no guarantee that The Littles in New Jersey will always want to hang out with their grandma at the picnic table under the huge maple tree.